 ARM Compiler 6 provides support for some function, variable, and type attributes that were supported in ARM Compiler 5.
-Other attributes are not supported.
+Other attributes are not supported, or have an alternate implementation.

 The following attributes are supported by ARM Compiler 5 and ARM Compiler 6.
 These attributes do not require modification in your code: